-A monthly review is important because on one side it tells you where you are on your way to achieving your goals and what progress you made during the month.
+A monthly review is important because, on one side, it tells you where you are on your way to achieving your goals and what progress you made during the month.

 Ask Yourself This

-Answer these questions monthly and you’ll be able to get even more from your journal.
+Answer these questions monthly, and you’ll be able to get even more from your journal.

 If you don’t know how well the current system works for you, how will you ever improve it?
-So be ready to include monthly reviews into your must-have list of pages.
+So be ready to include monthly reviews in your must-have list of pages.

 Bullet Journal Community Is Full Of Amazing People

-And my oh my I discovered a gold mine!
-Bullet Journal community is full of love, positivity, and support.
+The Bullet Journal community is full of love, positivity, and support.
 It’s not just amazing artists showing their stunning work and inspiring you.
-It’s also beginners like you and me who are making their first steps in Bullet Journal world and looking for some guidance.
+It’s also beginners like you and me who are making their first steps in the Bullet Journal world and looking for some guidance.